Winchester College: Combined Cadet Force

+Music

+Winchester offers extensive opportunities for musical development, with two-thirds of pupils playing at least one instrument.
+The school has a music school and numerous practice rooms, and a variety of choirs, ensembles, and orchestras.
+The chapel choir has existed since the school's foundation.
+Music and choral scholarships fund free tuition for candidates proficient in multiple instruments at grade 6 level or above.

 Traditions

-The Trusty Servant: the School Mascot
+The Trusty Servant: the school mascot

 The Trusty Servant is an emblematic figure in a painting at Winchester College, that serves as the school's unofficial mascot and the name of its alumni magazine.
 A painting of The Trusty Servant and accompanying verses both devised by the poet John Hoskins in 1579 hangs outside the college kitchen.
 The current version was painted by William Cave the Younger in 1809.
 The painting depicts a mythical creature with the body of a man, the head of a pig, with its snout closed with a padlock, the ears of an ass, the feet of a stag, and tools in his left hand.
 The verses are on the virtues that pupils of the college were supposed to have.
 The college arms are shown in the background of the painting.

-Notions: the School Language
+Notions: the school language

 A notion is a specialised term peculiar to Winchester College.
 The word notion is also used to describe traditions unique to the school.
 An example of a notion is "toytime", meaning homework, from the notion "toys", a wooden cubicle that serves as a pupil's workspace in a communal room, known as "mugging hall" in Commoner Houses or a "chamber" in College.

-Manners makyth man: the School motto
+Manners makyth man: the school motto

 Since the foundation, Winchester College has had numerous words and phrases directly associated with it, including its motto, its graces, and a prayer.
 A grace is read before and after every lunch and formal meal in College Hall.
 Two separate graces are traditionally sung during Election, the scholarship process.